smilett/PyRecorder/README.md

 ## Usage

-1. prepare a file contains recording scripts.
+1. Prepare a file contains recording scripts.
 In the file, each line should only contain one sentences (or words).
-2. run the code with "python PyRecorder.py".
+2. Run the code with "python PyRecorder.py".
-3. set parameters by clicking the "Setting" button.
+3. Set parameters by clicking the "Setting" button.
-4. click "Record" to start recording, and click "Stop" to stop.
+4. Click "Record" to start recording, and click "Stop" to stop.
-5. click "Play" to play back.
+5. Click "Play" to play back.

 ## History